RuntimeConverter/RuntimeConverterLaravelJava/README.md

 ### Attribution

 The code in this repository is converted from *MULTIPLE* sources gathered together by the "composer.json" file in the laravel project.
-The source code and for the INPUT code is provided inside of the folder "larvel" and subtree.
+The source code for the INPUT code is provided inside of the folder "larvel" and subtree.
 See laravel/vendor/*/*.
 Additionally, the provision of MIT license for this code is only for the translated work and is still subject to the licenses provided by each INPUT file.